Jadamso/Rbooks/docs/03-ROLS.md

 \hat{\sigma}^2_{\hat{\alpha}}=\hat{\sigma}^2\left[\frac{1}{n}+\frac{\bar{x}^2}{\sum_{i}(x_i-\bar{x})^2}\right]\\
 \hat{\sigma}^2_{\hat{\beta}}=\frac{\hat{\sigma}^2}{\sum_{i}(x_i-\bar{x})^2}.
 $$
-These estimates are motivated by particular data generating proceses, and you can read more about this at https://www.econometrics-with-r.org/4-lrwor.html.
+These equations are motivated by particular data generating proceses, which you can read more about this at https://www.econometrics-with-r.org/4-lrwor.html.

-We can also estimate variabilty using *data-driven* methods that assume much less about the data generating process.
-We focus on the simplest, the jackknife, where we loop through each row of the dataset.
+We can also estimate variabilty using *data-driven* methods that assume much less.
+We first consider the simplest, the jackknife, where we loop through each row of the dataset.
 In each iteration of the loop, we drop that observation from the dataset and reestimate the statistic of interest.
-We then calculate the standard deviation of the statistic across all ``subsamples''.
+We then calculate the standard deviation of the statistic across all ``resamples''.

 ```r